JieGou/BeaverSync/README.md

 BeaverSync
 ==========

-Application for automatic synchronization files based on files metadata (last modified date and file's size)
+Application for automatic synchronization files based on files metadata (last modified date and file's size).

+* Mainly purpose to explore TDD methodology and to try using FakeItEasy library.